PlanetEarth3DDesign/Project-Password/README.md

 Please use these scripts responsibly and ethically.

 # Sizes
+    File_Encoding_Check.py - Detects the encoding of text files.
     10 Letter 2 key =
     10 Letter 3 key =
     10 Letter 4 key =
     10 Letter 5 key =
     10 Letter 6 key =
     10 Letter 7 key =
     10 Letter 8 key =
     10 Letter 9 Key =
     10 Letter 10 key =

     36 Letter 2 Key =
     36 Letter 3 key =
     36 Letter 4 Key =
     36 Letter 5 key =
     36 Letter 6 key =
     36 Letter 7 key = 500G
     36 Letter 8 key = ill let you know if it ever complets LOL 36 Letter 9 Key = Pass on to your grand kids
     36 Letter 10 key = Really?
     36 Letter 11 key = You are Joking?
     36 Letter 12 key = its impossible why would you even thank you could?
 Do you know what a petabyte is try like 30-Petabytes+

 ## License